 Works to commission are best described as 'cloth paintings with stitch' and are usually displayed free-hanging, and without 'borders, smaller pieces can be framed.
 Pieces are held in collections around the world, including the Museum of Art and Design in New York, Arts Council England, The Embroiderer's Guild UK and the Sir Leonard Cheshire Foundation.

 With a background in community arts, collaborative projects and installations are an important part of her practice.
 This includes exhibitions and educational work in museums and public venues in the UK and abroad.
-Her work processes are reflected in her book 'The Found Object in Textile Art', (published by Batsford/Anova 2010 reprinted 3 times).
-Her second book, 'Connected Cloth,' co written with Anne Kelly, looks at aspects of collaboration in textile arts.
+Her work processes are reflected in an article on textileartist and in her book 'The Found Object in Textile Art', (published by Batsford/Anova 2010 reprinted 3 times) Her second book, 'Connected Cloth,' co written with Anne Kelly, looks at aspects of collaboration in textile arts.
 (September 2013.)

 Magpie of the Mind on-line journal.